-There has also been a downward trend in hunting license sales over the last 10 years, which has resulted in a decline in revenue.
+There has also been a downward trend in hunting license sales over the last 10 years, which has resulted in a revenue decline.
 Revenue from hunting licenses accounted for 29 percent of agency revenue in FY10 but accounted for 23 percent of agency revenue in FY19.
 Hunting license revenue declined by about 20 percent during that time (\$13.4 million vs. \$11.6 million).

 DGIF appears to have been able to adapt to this revenue volatility through relatively minor spending reductions.
 For example, DGIF has periodically reduced overtime pay and hours for conservation police officers and left certain positions vacant.
 DGIF has also adapted by periodically using balances in its various revenue funds.
+Because there

-Because there are no required (federal or state) service levels for the agency's enforcement or wildlife management and land conservation activities, DGIF has flexibility to cut back programs or reduce staffing if revenue declines persist.
+DGIF is one of 12 major state agencies that heavily rely on non-general fund revenue.
+However, three of these agencies experienced substantial changes in revenue (VITA, Virginia Lottery, and Virginia Port Authority) and were excluded from comparisons to DGIF.
+The remaining eight agencies were included. are no required (federal or state) service levels for the agency's enforcement or wildlife management and land conservation activities, DGIF has flexibility to cut back programs or reduce staffing if revenue declines persist.
 Chapter 6 discusses how the agency should take a strategic approach to navigating the changing revenue environment.